 A diagnosis of Alzheimer’s disease usually falls into one of three categories:

+Probable Alzheimer’s —This indicates that other dementia-related disorders have been ruled out, and that the symptoms are likely due to Alzheimer’s disease.
 This is based on the Mini Mental Status Exam, with at least 2 areas of cognition affected, worsening of memory, and impairment of activities of daily activities.

 Possible Alzheimer’s —The dementia is caused by Alzheimer’s disease, but there may be other disorders present that may change the progression of the Alzheimer’s disease in a manner that is somewhat atypical from just Alzheimer’s disease.

 Definite Alzheimer’s —This diagnosis can only be made at the time of death through an autopsy, when a pathologist can study the brain tissue.
 This is the only way to diagnose the disease with complete certainty.